 Aerial applicators are required to have a primary location in Michigan where pesticides are loaded, mixed, or transferred from one container to another.
 Applicators must submit a report including the location of this mix load pad to MDARD on an annual basis.

-Uncrewed Aerial Applications (Drones)
+Uncrewed Aerial Vehicle (UAV) Applications

 -